DanielGoncalves666/Kirchner-Model/readme.md

       --seed=SEED            Initial seed for the srand function (default is 0).
 If a negative number is given, the starting seed will be set to the value returned by time().
-      --static-field=STATIC  The method use to determine the static floor field.
+      --static-field=STATIC  The method used to determine the static floor field.
 Defaults to 1 (Kirchner's method).
   -s, --simu=SIMULATIONS     Number of simulations for each simulation set
                              (default is 1).